rva-mike/Substitute-Finder/README.md

   ## Usage
-  Used by Teachers, Admins and Substitute teachers to help find suitable candidates for job openings.
+  Used by teachers, Admins and substitute teachers to help find suitable candidates or apply for job openings.

   ## Link